-It goes without saying that the past few months have been difficult, isolating and far from what we consider ‘normal’.
-We’ve got to know the space inside our four walls pretty well, and while this has been a period of adjustment, perhaps we’ve had some time to reflect inwards and identify the things that make us happy, and the things that don’t.
+It goes without saying that the past 18 months have been very difficult, and while we have spent a lot of time indoors, perhaps we’ve had some time to reflect inwards and identify the things that make us happy, and the things that cause us stress.

 One thing that can sometimes have a negative impact on how we feel is consuming too much junk – and by junk, we don’t mean food.
 How many hours a day do you spend scrolling through social media accounts, online newspapers and watching TV shows, all the while absorbing content that leaves you feeling a little less happy than before?

-While it’s of course essential that we stay in touch with the world around us – and laugh out loud at the occasional video of dogs or babies having their willpower tested when left with a bowl of treats in reach – at what point are you consuming too much of the negative stuff?
+While it’s of course essential that we stay in touch with the world around us – and watch at home gym fails videos – at what point are you consuming too much of the negative stuff?

 Fernwood Fitness resident wellness guru and Accredited Mental Health First Aid Instructor Emma says that while social media, television shows and other screen-related activities can help people to unwind, too much screen time could lead to negative impacts on our health and wellbeing.